 In 2004, Hall was awarded “Outstanding PA of the Year” by his peers of the North Carolina Academy of PAs.
 As appointed (2005) by the NC Academy of PAs, he served two terms on the Editorial Board of the NC Medical Journal, and had articles published in the Journal.
 He was the first chair of the first NC Academy of PAs Diversity Committee in 2007.

 Hall has been a continuous member of MENSA, the international high IQ society, since 1983.
 He has been a member of the World Professional Association for Transgender Health (WPATH) since he was a PA student in 1990; and served on their Advocacy and Liaison Committee.
-He is one of the authors of the current version of the WPATH Standards of Care.
+He is one of the authors of both the 7th and 8th versions of the WPATH Standards of Care.
 He also worked with the WHO’s (World Health Organization) Global Clinical Practice Network (GCPN) to study gender identity and sexuality labels for the 11th edition of the International Classification of Diseases (2015).

 Hall has served on the Duke Medicine Sexual and Gender Diversity Advisory Council from 2014 until his retirement in 2018.
 Hall continues to serve on both the Stakeholder’s, and the Patient’s Advisory Boards of the Duke Adult Gender Medicine Clinic.